Logo

 Getting Started

-2. Install R and RStudio: go to this download page to install R and RStudio Desktop on your computer (further setup instructions can be found in Chapter 1 of Introduction2R)
+2. Install R: go to the official R download page and follow the installation instructions for your operating system (further setup instructions can be found in Chapter 1 of Introduction2R).

 pkgs = c("readxl", "psych", "ggplot2")